 Guest author Professor Frances Flinter explains 10 of the most important considerations for professionals and patients

-Genetic and genomic tests can be very useful in making a diagnosis and/or identifying whether a condition has been inherited.
+Genetic and genomic tests can be very useful to make a diagnosis and identify whether a condition has been inherited.
 Increasingly, these tests are offered not only by clinical geneticists and genetic counsellors, but also by a wide range of healthcare professionals.

-It’s important that both healthcare professionals and patients understand the implications and realities of genomic testing, and that these factors are discussed with individuals considering tests before they give consent.
+It’s important that both healthcare professionals and patients understand the implications and realities of genomic testing, which must be discussed with individuals considering tests before they give consent.
 Here, clinical geneticist Frances Flinter outlines 10 things to be aware of:

 1. The reasons for a genomic test

 A genomic test may be appropriate if an individual:

 - could have a health condition caused by a change in one or more genes;

 - has a relative with a genetic diagnosis;

 - has close relatives with a particular type of cancer that could be inherited; or